nandanhaloi123/academic_webpage/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Molecular dynamics simulations.
+  - Markov state modeling.
   - Machine learning.
-  - Experimental data-driven modeling.
-  - Ion channels.
+  - Protein conformations.
   - Ligand-protein interactions.

 # Education to show in About widget